EMBARGOED FOR RELEASE | September 08, 2013

 Nobel laureates and their research teams at American Chemical Society meeting

 Note to journalists: Please report that this research was presented at a meeting of the American Chemical Society.

-NEW ORLEANS, April 7, 2013 — At least nine Nobel laureates have research that will be presented here this week during the 245th National Meeting & Exposition of the American Chemical Society, the world’s largest scientific society.
-Research from the laureates’ teams will be among almost 12,000 presentations during the event, expected to attract more than 14,000 scientists and others.
+INDIANAPOLIS, Sept.
+8, 2013 — New discoveries from the labs of several Nobel laureates will be presented here this week during the 246th National Meeting & Exposition of the American Chemical Society (ACS), the world’s largest scientific society.
+Research from the laureates’ teams will be among almost 7,000 presentations during the event.

 Negishi, the Herbert C. Brown Distinguished Professor of Organic Chemistry at Purdue University, shared the 2010 Nobel Prize in Chemistry “for palladium-catalyzed cross couplings in organic synthesis.”
 This helped develop techniques to synthesize complex carbon molecules that have had an enormous impact on the manufacture of medicines and other products.